 We have LEGO Mindstorm EV3 kits, a laptop, and the necessary cords for you to check out from our office.
 So, form a team and get ready for the challenge of your choice.
 You will want to check the rules and guidelines for the contest that you are interested in to make sure that all team members fit the age criteria for the contest.
-Contact Carly Jenkins at 830-997-3452 for more information on checking out a kit.
+Contact our office at 830-997-3452 for more information on checking out a kit.
 NOTE: Enrollment in the Gillespie 4H program must be completed BEFORE checking out a kit.

 The materials in a check-out kit include: